 Book series that gather and reprint public domain fiction have a long history.
 Perhaps the earliest series was Poets of Great Britain Complete from Chaucer to Churchill, founded by British publisher John Bell in 1777.
 Later British series included Routledge’s Railway Library (1848–99) and the Everyman’s Library (1906-).
 A well-known American example is the Modern Library (1925-70).
 Book series were a familiar sight at any turn-of-the-century bookstore.

 Paul Elder published several such series.
-The first and largest was the Impression Classics in 1902, just one of the many items in the Elder catalog to bear the “Impression” name.
-There were thirty-six titles in the series, as listed in Elder’s 1904 Catalog From a Western Publisher (catalog C20):
+The first and largest was the Impression Classics in 1902, under the Elder & Shepard imprint.
+It was just one of the many items in the Elder catalog to bear the “Impression” name.

 Impression Classics.
 A selected series of the shorter gems of literature.
 Beautifully printed on deckle-edged paper, with title page in two colors and etching frontispiece on Japan vellum.
 Bound in flexible grained lambskin with original design.
 Boxed. $1.25 net.